Profiles In Giving

 Vivien A. Pitman - Saco, Maine

-(Note from Peg Brown, Director of Development: The memorial tribute below was written by one of our donors who recently made a gift in memory of the late Vivien A. Pitman of Saco.
+(Note from Kate Putnam, Director of Development and Marketing: The memorial tribute below was written by one of our donors who recently made a gift in memory of the late Vivien A. Pitman of Saco.
 The donor believes that Mrs. Pitman's life-long commitment to unselfishly help the elderly and the less fortunate personifies the efforts the Southern Maine Agency on Aging makes every day to assist seniors.
 “I believe that SMAA is a unique resource for help that deserves the support of every resident of southern Maine," he states with emphasis.)

 Vivien A. Pitman’s name certainly isn't a household word in Maine outside of her chosen profession of nursing, but Vivien Pitman will long be remembered by her patients and other nurses whom she inspired during her lengthy nursing career.